Lansing Community College

 4. Responsibilities

-Academic program faculty – Responsible for establishing the qualifications for instructors and for collaborating with Academic Affairs to ensure compliance with LCC requirements and HLC guidelines.
+• Supervisors of Academic Professionals – Responsible for establishing the qualifications for non-teaching Academic Professionals and for collaborating with Academic Affairs to ensure compliance with LCC requirements and HLC guidelines.

 5. Procedure

-- Academic programs will propose any necessary changes to existing faculty qualifications when the content of courses and/or programs are revised, using the Faculty Minimum Qualification Recommendation Form.
+3. Academic programs will propose changes to existing faculty qualifications as necessary when the content of courses and/or programs are revised, using the Faculty Minimum Qualification Recommendation Form.

-- The AAPM will review submitted Faculty Minimum Qualification Recommendation Forms for compliance with LCC requirements and HLC guidelines, and update the faculty qualifications spreadsheet as necessary.
+4. The AAPM will review submitted Faculty Minimum Qualification Recommendation Forms for compliance with LCC requirements and HLC guidelines.

 6. Reference